3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Menu tasting.
 Make final selections.
 Confirm dietary accommodations.

 Cake or dessert.
-Small display cake + sheet cake in kitchen.
-Or skip cake entirely.
-63% of guests don't take favors home (Brides.com 2025).
+Small display cake + sheet cake in kitchen, or skip cake entirely.
+63% of guests don't take favors home (Brides.com 2025), so skip favors.
+See wedding budget hacks for cheaper cake alternatives.

 End of Month 2 Checklist: